MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 ## Azure AI agents runtime

-Azure AI Agent Service is a fully-managed service designed to empower developers to securely build, deploy, and scale high-quality, and extensible AI agents.
-Leveraging an extensive ecosystem of models, tools and capabilities from OpenAI, Microsoft, and third-party providers, Azure AI Agent Service enables building agents for a wide range of generative AI use cases.
+Azure AI Agent Service is a fully managed service designed to empower developers to securely build, deploy, and scale high-quality, and extensible AI agents.
+Using an extensive ecosystem of models, tools and capabilities from OpenAI, Microsoft, and third-party providers, Azure AI Agent Service enables building agents for a wide range of generative AI use cases.

 To get access to agents, [sign-up for the private preview](TODO).

 ## Evaluation

-You can leverage the project client to easily connect to the Azure AI evaluation service, and models needed for running your evaluators.
+You can use the project client to easily connect to the Azure AI evaluation service, and models needed for running your evaluators.

 Using the ```project.scope``` parameter, we can easily instantiate a ```ViolenceEvaluator```:
 ```Python